porcupinetreee/visual-studio-hmi-arduino/README.md

 Created an HMI using Visual Studio C# which sends one byte of data each time a button transferred. ( More bytes when gauge is used.
 Since I dont have the sensors, it shows fixed values for debug/test purposes.)

-Serial comminication is established over COM4 port.
+Serial comminication is established over COM4 port by default.
-( In order to automate COM4 port, to connect automatically, add this line "serialPort1.PortName = ports[0];" just before the serial communication is opened. "serialPort1.Open();" Why am I writing down this here?
+( In order to automate COM ports, to connect any COM ports automatically, add this line "serialPort1.PortName = ports[0];" just before the serial communication is opened. "serialPort1.Open();" Why am I writing down this here?
 Its because I am too lazy to go find and change actual code from the files which I uploaded.)

 This HMI is a test for future HMIs that I am planning to design for a self-driving mobile robot.